 STD, HRC, and IRC are cable television formats.
-Since most people don’t read the manual (always RTFM!), they would never know what this means and will end up reading this very sentence for help in scanning (auto programming) channels for their HDTV.
+If your manual doesn’t explain it (always RTFM!), you are here for help in scanning (auto programming) channels for their HDTV.

 STD HRC and IRC Reference

 While the terms HRC and IRC are slowly phasing out, many TVs still allow the option of setting up your tuner to one of these 3 formats.

 Additionally you might have the option to select analog vs digital.
 You want digital if available, but it likely won’t matter as analog cable is going the way of the dinosaur and if you have a “digital cable box,” all your programming is coming into the house digitally already (and then converted to analog by the box).

 Older cable trunk lines suffer from signal degradation over and distance and require amplifiers to maintain signal strength.
 This amplification introduces noise into the cable signal.
 HRC and IRC are formats that the cable companies use in an attempt to clean up signals and improve audio/video quality.
 They slightly alter the frequency in order to make interference less noticeable, but most people would be hard pressed to tell the difference.

 Modern cable installations run fiber optic lines and do not require signal improvements.
 Today, most cable systems use STD.